wookie-fatcat/agility/README.md

 - Your Solis system needs to be registered to use the SolisCloud system and associate Apps.
 Your installer should have already done this for you.

-- You need to use Octopus as your power supplier and sign up to use their Octopus Agile tariff.
+- You can use Agility with any tariff from any supplier (apart from Octopus *Intelligent* ones or any others where your supplier takes control of your system).

+  Agility was originally designed to operate against the Octopus Agile tariff, and when its prices are right, it's a great tariff to use.

-  If you aren't currently an Octopus customer, please use this referal link:
+  If you decide to use an Octopus tariff, but you aren't currently an Octopus customer, you can use this referal link:

   [https://share.octopus.energy/lemon-crick-638](https://share.octopus.energy/lemon-crick-638)